Observing Constraints and Classification Rules

 MATISSE observations can be carried out under CLR or THN skies, depending on mode and target flux (see MATISSE instrument webpage.

-The LST range of CAL OBs shall exceed those of SCI OBs by exactly 30 min.
+If LST intervals are defined, the LST range of CAL OBs shall exceed those of SCI OBs by exactly 30 min.

 Longer sequences of 1.5h can be used after approved waiver request only.